Holašovice – from Ghost Village to World Fame

 a small pond with white houses at the background and hanging green tree branches in the foreground, the pond in Holasovice in South Bohemia, Czech Republic

-Things to do in Holašovice
+Things to Do in Holašovice

 When you arrive in Holašovice, I strongly recommend visiting the Tourist Information Centre.
 There’s a small ethnographic exhibition there and old pictures of how the place looked like before the restoration.